JamesDLD/terraform/Best-Practice/BestPractice-3/README.md

-Best Practice 1
+Best Practice 3 *UNDER CONSTRUCTION*
 ------------
-Use remote backend.
+Implicit dependencies should be used whenever possible, see [this article from terraform.io website](https://www.terraform.io/intro/getting-started/dependencies.html) for more information.
-In this article we will perform the following action with a remote a backend and without a remote backend :
+In this article we will perform the following action with implicit dependencies and with explicit dependencies :
-1. Create a Virtual Network
-2. Assign a Role Definition to the Virtual Network

-Through the second action we will be able to demonstrate one of the reason why we should use a remote backend : some resources like "azurerm_role_assignment" couldn't update their tfstate if the "role assignment" is already done.
-[This article on GitHub](https://github.com/terraform-providers/terraform-provider-azurerm/issues/1857) describes this concern.

-In other words ... if you don't have the tfstate, your terraform `apply` could fail and the only way to re adjust it will be :
-1. to find this tfstate back (would have been good to have it on a remote location) or
-2. to perform Terraform import on the the resources that you can't integrate back in your tfstate.
+1. blala
+2. blala

 ### Prerequisite